Berkkaradu/SteamDataBase/README.md

 ## Findings
 I found out i mostly spent time on playing genres Souls-like, Action-Adventure, Roguelike, Cyberpunk.
 Which some of them are my generel life interests.
+I also found that i played less games this year than last year.

 ## Limitations and Future Work
 I don't have access to the data of which game I played on which day and how much I played.
 That was a limitation for me.
 It prevented me from doing a more detailed data analysis.